Bøverfjorden

-Bøverfjorden (sometimes Bæverfjord or Bøverfjord) is a village in the municipality of Surnadal in Møre og Romsdal county, Norway.
+Bøverfjorden (unofficial spellings: Bæverfjord or Bøverfjord) is a village in Surnadal Municipality in Møre og Romsdal county, Norway.
 It lies on the shore of Hamnesfjord along County Road 65 where the Bøvra River empties into the fjord.
+The village of Åsskard lies about 5 km to the west the villages of Surnadalsøra and Skei lie about 10 km to the southeast.